mdalton456/input-error-framework/README.md

 * `gulp test`: run tests
 * `gulp serve-test`: runs tests and keep test browser open for development.
 Watches for changes in source and test files to re-run the tests

+##### Note

+There are some intermittent (and environmental) problems with running the tests that I am in the process of resolving